Currently Documented Edition Signature and Seal Markings:

 A former name for this same species, Sasa albomarginata, White-margin Bamboo-grass, refers to the tips and edges of the dark green leaves which turn creamy white with the onset of cold weather.
 Note that the Fan Series kumazasa bamboo-grass designs are unusual in that they are not negatively reversed compositions.

 In all four of these fan prints the areas of dark and light are as they are in nature, dark leaves with light margins and mostly light stems, just as on the 36 Series design 121.
-121 is the only bamboo-grass design showing the horizontal (often underground) stem, probably indicating the assemblage is a studio still life.

 The general name for all kinds of pine trees, Pine, Pinus, spp. is 松, まつ, マツ, matsu.